hcnv/cnv-reference-resources/docs/parameters-and-mappings.md

     in the Beacon default model and its Progenetix variant.
 However, the current idea is to go directly for a representation through Phenopackets (which has many similarities to Beacon v2 but a different unified wrapper model).

+**For comparison please see the [Phenopacket example](https://github.com/hcnv/cnv-reference-resources/blob/main/data/progenetix-test-files/phenopacket-example.json) from Progenetix.**

 ### Beacon v2 Default Model for `genomicVariation`